-As a writer and marketer with “lived experience”, Carlene Byron holds strong opinions about the language we use to describe mental health and mental illness.
-In her opinion, which is not always humble:
+As a writer and marketer with “lived experience” of mental health challenges, Carlene Byron holds strong opinions about the language we use to describe mental health and mental illness:

 - The word stigma connotes a group who belong outside the community of the acceptable.
 Patients of psychiatrists (as well as those who need, but are not currently receiving care) do not belong outside the community of the acceptable.
 Therefore the word stigma does not correctly describe their treatment by our culture.